 A gathering place, source of inspiration and often a bed for beat generation bohemians, writers, travellers and readers for over 60 years, Shakespeare & Company has hosted thousands of ‘tumbleweeds’ – volunteer helpers who sleep in the shop – and featured in numerous films, books and memoirs.
 The sprawling site includes a large used and antiquarian section, while the main store is a heavenly labyrinth of book-lined passages, alcoves and reading rooms full of secret corners, an unmissable destination for bibliophiles the world over.

-Brave the queues to see the eight, tapestry-sized Nymphéas (water lilies) paintings housed in two plain oval rooms at the Musée de l'Orangerie.
+Marvel at the eight, tapestry-sized Nymphéas (water lilies) paintings housed in two plain oval rooms at the Musée de l'Orangerie.
 They provide a simple backdrop for the astonishing, ethereal romanticism of Monet's works, painted late in his life.
 Depicting Monet's 'jardin d'eau' at his house in Giverny, the tableaux have an intense, dreamy quality - reflecting the artist's absorption in the private world of his garden.
 Expect to feel deeply calmed by them, despite the crowds.

 Dress in your finest every first Saturday of the month and head to Le Bristol for an afternoon tea with a difference.
 Taking advantage of its prize location on Rue du Faubourg St-Honoré, the palace hotel invites its haute-couture neighbours (think Céline, Yves Saint Laurent and Givenchy) to strut their designer collections in the hotel bar, while you tuck into the Bristol’s delectable tea and cakes (the whole affair costs €70 per person).
 The pastry chef Laurent Jeannin even concocts a special gâteau for the occasion, inspired by the designer on show.